 Excerpted from the South Africa Career Guide

-South African interviews are much like they are in the United Kingdom.
-Recruiters in the two countries expect similar conduct from interviewees and ask similar questions.
+South African interviews are much like those in the United Kingdom, in that recruiters in these two countries expect similar conduct from interviewees and ask similar questions.

-First impressions at a South African job interview are based on two things: punctuality and appearance.
-The former is easy—just arrive 10 to 15 minutes early.
-It is recommended to confirm the venue and directions at least one day before the interview.
+First impressions at a South African job interview are based on punctuality and appearance.
+You should arrive ten to 15 minutes early, and it is a good idea to confirm the venue and directions at least one day before the interview.

-The applicant’s attitude and demeanor are as important as his or her responses to interview questions.
-Listen to the questions and answer with confidence and clarity, remembering to maintain eye contact with the interviewer (or interviewers if it is a panel interview) while talking.
-Be brief, but thorough, and stay focused.
+Your attitude and demeanor are as important as your responses to interview questions.
+Listen to the questions and answer with confidence and clarity, remembering to maintain eye contact with the interviewer (or interviewers if it is a panel interview).
+Be brief but thorough, and stay focused.
 Avoid appearing arrogant.
-It is acceptable to smile and show suitable enthusiasm.
+It is important to smile and show suitable enthusiasm.

 This is just a short sample of what you’ll find in over 100 pages of information in the complete South Africa Guide.